GULibrarySandbox/data-vis-basics/content/5-convert.md

 {% capture alert %}Note: If you have the option to submit `*.PNG` files, this is a better format than JPEG as the file size is smaller.
 {% endcapture %}{% include alert.md text=alert color="warning" %}

+Below are activities to convert your chart using different software.
+Choose and install software from the list above and follow the relevant software instructions below.

 {% capture text %}
 1. Generate your chart in Excel.
 2. Select the chart and copy it to the clipboard (Copy or <Ctrl>+<C>).